All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: The SIRIUS package

 For computational capability, switching from LAPACK to ScaLAPACK gives the benefit of data parallelism but does not remove the diagonalization algorithm limitation.
 Switching from LAPACK (or ScaLAPACK) to a Davidson-type diagonalization addresses that.
 Doing so requires taking into consideration both the diagonalization algorithm and the handling of large data sets as the system size grows.
 This is especially so in the case of iterative diagonalization implemented in FLAPW/LAPW+$lo$ basis codes.
-When the unit cell is as large as ten \AA$^3$ and contains a hundred or more multi-electron atoms, the plane-wave cutoff needed is normally about 25--30 $a_0^{-1}$ to reach a properly converged ground state.
+When the unit cell is as large as ten \AA$^3$ and contains a hundred or more multi-electron atoms, the plane-wave cutoff needed is normally about 25--30 $a_0^{-1}$ (where $a_0$ is the Bohr radius) to reach a properly converged ground state.
 This causes the reciprocal-lattice-vector ($G$-vector) related arrays to become very large.

-Again, the problem is illustrated by the ELK and \textit{exciting} codes.
+The problem is illustrated by the ELK and \textit{exciting} codes.
 Each has several multi-dimensional arrays that have one dimension for the global $G$-vector indices.
 Because those arrays are not handled in a distributed way, they become very memory consuming in a single MPI task.
 Eventually they become the real bottleneck, once the diagonalization algorithm limitation is removed via a Davidson-type method.
-Though designed originally for use as a library, SIRIUS, as written, treats the $G$-vector related multi-dimensional arrays in distributed manner from the beginning.
-And, it has basic FLAPW/LAPW+$lo$ DFT ground state capability when running stand-alone.
-That makes SIRIUS stand-alone calculation much more suitable for large molecule systems.
-We turn to some examples.
+SIRIUS, in contrast, treats the $G$-vector related multi-dimensional arrays in distributed manner by design.

+As noted already, standard libraries do not offer Davidson-type diagonalization algorithms because they utilize repeated application of the Hamiltonian to a sub-space of the system.
+Algorithmic implementation therefore depends on construction details of the Hamiltonian matrix, i.e. it depends on the specific DFT formalism.
+Again, the SIRUS package takes this into consideration by design.
+It provides an efficient implementation of Davidson-type diagonalization \cite{Gulans_Davidson_Iterative_solver} for both FLAPW/APW+$lo$ and PW-PP codes.

+With the foregoing discussion for context, we turn to examples of stand-alone SIRIUS calculations on large molecular magnetic and spin crossover systems that exemplify our interests.